sichengchen/SKCU/README.md

 ## Features

-Blocks keyboard, and let the screen be black.
+Block the keyboard, and let the screen be black.

 Clean your MacBook easily.